BCWF-Wetlands/WESP_OF/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;5.
 Features within a wetland,
 &nbsp;&nbsp;&nbsp;&nbsp;6.
 Features within 2km of a wetland, and
 &nbsp;&nbsp;&nbsp;&nbsp;7.
 Features within 100m of a wetland; and
-5. Output scripts - results from the analysis scripts is consolidated and joined with the manual data.
+5. Output scripts - results from the analysis scripts are consolidated and joined with the manual data.

 #Control Scripts:
 EcoP_0_Data_run.R	Sets local variables and directories used by scripts, presents script order.
 header.R	loads R packages, sets global directories, and attributes.

 #Load Scripts:
 EcoP_01_load.R	Loads core spatial layers used by routines.

 #Clean Scripts:
 EcoP_02_clean.R	Cleans data for analysis.

 #Analysis Scripts:
-EcoP_03_Adjacent.R - OF15, OF21, OF22, OF34 OF35
+EcoP_03_Adjacent.R - OF15, OF21, OF22, OF34, OF35
 EcoP_03_ASS_WS.R - OF05, OF07, OF12, OF41, OF42, OF43
 EcoP_03_CC.R - OF25, OF26, OF27
 EcoP_03_Distance.R - OF02, OF03, OF04
 EcoP_03_OF20.R - OF20
-EcoP_03_Within.R - OF16, OF17, OF23, OF28, OF29
+EcoP_03_Within.R - OF01, OF16, OF17, OF23, OF28, OF29
 EcoP_03_within2km.R - OF18, OF19, OF31, OF32, OF33, OF37
 EcoP_03_within100m.R - OF30, OF36, OF38, OF39, OF40

 #Output Scripts:
 There EcoP_04_Collate.R	- collates the results from the analysis scripts along with the manual repsonses to questions OF6, OF8, OF9, OF10, OF11, OF13, OF14, OF24.

 ### Project Status